Alice52/java-lite-starter/README.md

-# java-lite-starter
+# graphql
-java lite starter template
+this is repo about graphql.